Heritage

 Heritage Lottery Fund and Big Lottery Fund

-The Heritage Lottery Fund is the largest dedicated funder of heritage in the UK since 1994; using money raised by National Lottery players to help people across the UK explore, enjoy and protect the heritage they care about.
-You can visit the Heritage Lottery Fund website here.
+Since 1994, the Heritage Lottery Fund has been the largest dedicated funder of heritage in the UK.
+It uses money raised by National Lottery players to help people across the country explore, enjoy, and protect the heritage they care about.
+The Heritage Lottery Fund website can be accessed here.

 Central Bedfordshire Council